-It is much more effective and empowering to begin sharing menstrual cycle education with children as early as possible, so we can separate the two topics, and normalise menstruation from the beginning.
-Small children love to follow their mums to the bathroom to watch and learn what we’re doing there so let’s take advantage of their beautiful curiosity.
+It is much more effective and empowering to begin sharing menstrual cycle education with children as early as possible, so we can normalise menstruation as a natural and healthy bodily function from the beginning.
+Small children love to follow mum to the bathroom to watch and learn what we’re doing there so let’s take advantage of their beautiful curiosity.
 If you find yourself closing the door on your young child when you have period to avoid their questions and your own discomfort, consider taking a breath, letting your child in, and allowing them to see you caring for yourself and your menstrual blood.
 There is no need to hide or feel shame, so if any strong feelings come up for you, ask yourself why, and work out what the root of it is.
 These feelings show you where you have work to do in embracing your own body and role-modelling that, so your child can learn to do the same.

 This nest analogy is a really helpful way of explaining the purpose of periods to toddlers, pre-schoolers and young school children.
-They might have more questions from this point, or ask you the same thing next time they see your period blood, and that’s ok.
-Let them ask, give them the same answer, check if they understood and if they have any further questions.
+Your child might have more questions from this point or ask you the same question again next time they see your period blood, and that’s ok.
+Let them ask, provide the same answer, check if they understood and if they have any further questions.
 Over time this will sink in and become ‘old news’, so normal to see and talk about.
-My three daughters have heard me explain this to them many times over the years from when they were about two upwards, and my 8 year old feels like she understands why we have periods through this nest analogy and knows she will have them too when she is older, and that its nothing to be afraid of.
-I think it’s so important to share this with children of all genders so we can normalise menstruation early on for all, not just for our daughters, but for the collective, for the world.
+My three daughters have heard me explain this to them many times over the years from when they were about one upwards, and my now 8-year-old feels like she understands why we have periods through this nest analogy and knows she will have them too when she is older, and that its nothing to be afraid of.
+I think it’s so important to share this with children of all genders and ages so we can normalise menstruation early on for all, not just for our daughters, but for the collective, for the world.

-My small children have also really loved helping me return my menstrual blood to the earth.
+My children have also really loved helping me return my menstrual blood to the earth.
 After I have soaked my period underwear in a tub of cold water for a while, the blood washes out into the water and I can pour this water onto plants, flowers and trees in my garden.
 As nature’s first fertiliser, women would stand in the fields and free-bleed onto the crops to help them grow, so we can use menstrual blood to feed our plants too.
 My children get to take it in turn choosing with plant they want to feed, and they help me pour the water onto that plant.
 My roses especially love my blood!
 You can either dilute your blood or pour it from a menstrual cup directly, onto both indoor and outdoor plants.

-Besides managing my blood, I love to let my children know that since I am bleeding, its time for me to have a rest because my body is working beautifully for me, and I need to have some quiet, slower time.
+Besides managing my blood, I love to let my children know that since I am bleeding, it’s time for me to have a rest because my body is working beautifully for me, and I need to have some quiet, slower time.
 My children know this means that I am going to take a nap if I need to, that they too are invited to have a slower day, and they are encouraged to be more sensitive to my needs for alone time in my bedroom.
-They will offer to make me a cup of tea, or ask their dad to make one for me, and usually I am afforded space to be with myself which feels so lovely at this time of my cycle.
-I think this is such a simple but powerful role modelling to give to children so they can appreciate the value of rest, and of their bodies too, especially during menstruation.
+They sometimes offer to make me a cup of tea, or ask their dad to make one for me, and usually I am afforded space to be with myself which feels so lovely at this time of my cycle.
+I think this is such a simple but powerful role modelling to give to children so they can appreciate the value of rest, and of the wisdom of their bodies too, especially during menstruation.

-At this age its all aboutnormalising menstruation by making it visible, positive, and a time of self-care and rest.
+At this age it’s all about normalising menstruation by making it visible, positive, and a time of self-care and rest.
 This foundational knowledge can be shared with children of any age, it is never too soon nor too late.

 Sharing with your child about the inner seasons of their menstrual cycle is important and now can be a good time to begin talking about it, so that they recognise there is so much more to menstruation than just blood to manage!
 Explaining to your daughter that her nature will change daily, and certainly weekly, during the time between one period and the next is essential knowledge.
 When she understands that she will feel differently in her body, in her energy, in her moods and spiritually in her sense of self and the world, she will not question what is wrong with her as she experiences her cyclic nature.
 Knowing that she has four inner seasons just as the earth and the moon does, she will relate to how her energy rises in the follicular phase, and wanes in the luteal phase.
 She will know she has times for bursts of activity, energy, creativity and being with others, and to respect her body’s needs as she is drawn back into herself for replenishing quiet time, as one cycle draws to an end and other begins.

 It’s time to celebrate!
-If your child shared their news with you, ask if they still want to celebrate they way they had planned, as it might have changed.
-Now is the time to honour this beautiful time of life, for your child, remembering this is about honouring their journey and their wishes.
+If your child shared their news with you, ask if they still want to celebrate the way they had planned, as it might have changed.
+Now is the time to honour this beautiful time of life for your child, remembering this is about honouring their journey and their wishes.
 If your child is not keen to celebrate in the way you would like them to, you might like to have a separate little ritual or celebration for yourself, to honour all it means to you too, because it’s truly an important milestone on your journey too.

 If your child didn’t share their news with you but you sense they have begun to bleed, I encourage you to not take this personally.
 They might not be ready to share because they’re unsure, or want some privacy, or feel a bit embarrassed.
 You can gently remind them that you’re always there for them, checking in with how they are, without probing too much.
 It is their news to share, and they will do when the time is right.
 Notice your own feelings and stories coming up, and seek support if you need it, but trust that all the support you’ve given so far has and will make a big difference to their experience, even if it doesn’t look like what you hoped it would.

 This is why I recommend not just knowing these signs and what to look out for, whilst knowing your own cycle intimately through the practice of cycle charting.
 Teaching your child to cycle chart is a powerful tool for self-awareness, connection to the body, and developing a sense of sovereignty over how you manage and relate to your own body.
 Books will state how a menstrual cycle phase might be experienced, and give you clues to tune inwards, but we can all feel differently about it based on our own circumstances, so recording your own experience and teaching your child to do the same is important for personal authority and empowerment into the future.

 Sharing your personal cycle charting practice with your daughter, and potentially with the wider family, can be such a powerfully positive way to do a cycle check-in where you notice where you’re at in your cycles, how you feel and what you need, giving you all a much deeper way of connecting, relating, and caring for each other.
 For example, planning family activities and parenting is much easier when you’re having open, nurturing conversations together.
-Imagine everyone in your family, including any sons and partners, knowing how and when to tend to your daughter whilst you both bleed, letting everyone experience the loving support, understanding and honouring you deserve as cyclical women.
+Imagine everyone in your family, including any sons and partners, knowing how and when to tend to you and your daughter whilst you both bleed, letting everyone experience the loving support, understanding and honouring you deserve as cyclical women.
 Imagine your daughter knowing how supported she is, and how confident she will feel to ask for what she needs!

 First Moon Guide

-If you would love a copy of my First Moon Guide ebook to gift your child, so you both have easy-to-read, age-appropriate language around puberty changes, menstrual cycle seasons and self-care, and female anatomy, you can make a low-cost purchase and download your copy instantly here.
+If you would love a copy of my First Moon Guide ebook to gift your child you can make a low-cost purchase and download your copy instantly.